kubernetes-sigs/kueue/keps/2724-topology-aware-scheduling/README.md

 Pods in the workload are contained within a "block".

 Note: not planned for [Alpha](#alpha), to be evaluated for [Beta](#beta).

+#### Story 4

+Extension to [Story 1](#story-1), as a AI/ML researcher I use ML frameworks were the majority of communication happens between Pods with consecutive indexes (ranks).
+The order of Pods correspond to their indexes for the Job and JobSet CRDs that I use.
+So, for optimal performance I would like the Pods with consecutive ranks to be placed within the same topology domain (if possible).

+Extension: support for indicating the order of pods for external Jobs.

 ### Notes/Constraints/Caveats (Optional)